 There was some discussion on how many affiliates do we intend to grow to.
 There was some concern that, after some point, we will not be able to service all the affiliates since there is a finite number of students and faculty.
 However, it was widely believed that we could grow to at least twenty.

 In discussing the benefits, some affiliates said they did not know the procedures to get access to the propagation database and resume book.
-Dennis stated that they NYU WIRELESS will give them instructions.
+Dennis stated that NYU WIRELESS staff will give them instructions.

 Recent Accomplishments